Menardo Guevarra

-Menardo "Boy" Ilasco Guevarra (born May 23, 1954) is a Filipino lawyer and public servant who is the incumbent Solicitor General of the Philippines under the Marcos administration since 2022.
-He previously served as the Secretary of Justice and deputy executive secretary under the Duterte and Aquino administrations.
-Prior to his government stint, he was involved in private litigation practice as a founding partner of the Medialdea Ata Bello Guevarra & Suarez law firm since 1990.
+Menardo Ilasco Guevarra (born May 23, 1954) is a Filipino lawyer who served as Solicitor General of the Philippines from 2022 to 2025 under President Bongbong Marcos.
+He previously served as the Secretary of Justice under President Rodrigo Duterte and as a commissioner of the Philippine Competition Commission under President Benigno Aquino III.
+Before joining the government, he was involved in private litigation practice as a founding partner of the Medialdea Ata Bello Guevarra & Suarez law firm since 1990.
 He was also an active faculty member at his alma mater Ateneo de Manila University, where he graduated in 1974.
-Guevarra's appointment to the Justice portfolio was confirmed by the Commission on Appointments on May 30, 2018.

 Early life and education

 Guevarra was born on May 23, 1954, in Malhacan, Meycauayan, Bulacan.
 He attended Meycauayan College, formerly Meycauayan Institute, and completed his secondary education in 1970.
-After high school, Guevarra moved to Manila to study at Ateneo de Manila University, where he where he majored in political science and graduated magna cum laude in 1974.
+After high school, Guevarra moved to Manila to study at Ateneo de Manila University, where he majored in political science and graduated magna cum laude in 1974.
 He then enrolled at the University of the Philippines Diliman and completed his master's degree in economics in 1977.

 Guevarra then served as a staff economist at the National Economic and Development Authority and the Bangko Sentral ng Pilipinas while pursuing his law degree at the Ateneo de Manila Law School.
 He obtained his LL.B. degree in 1985, graduating with Second Honors, and placed second in the Philippine Bar Examination in the same year.
 He also underwent an intensive practical training in Maritime and Admiralty law at the Steamship Mutual Underwriting Association (Bermuda) Limited in London, U.K. in 1999.